 Use keywords in headings and text.
 Blogs are the perfect SEO tool.
 Don't overdo anything, but make sure to include relevant keywords throughout the text.
 Try to work the most important ones into the title or headings.
 It's also helpful to use keywords in "alt" image descriptions and captions.

 Link to relevant internal content.
 There are benefits for both search engines and readers when you link to other relevant content on your site.
 To improve SEO, the words in your links should describe the content you are linking to.

 For example, avoid "click here" type links.
-If you want to link to legal information, use a sentence like "We have a large online library of legal information," and link the words "library of legal information."
+If you want to link to some sort information, use a sentence like "We have a large online library of information related to this topic," and link the words "library of information."

 Write a real meta description.
 The meta description is what the search engines will show to viewers when your pages appear in search results.
 Make sure it contains your main keyword or phrase and genuinely describes what a reader will find on the page.
-The meta description should be between 150 and 170 characters.
+The meta description should be no more than 156 characters.

-Include a call to action on each post.
+- Include a call to action on each post.
 One of the most effective and most overlooked methods for generating leads and conversions is to simply tell the reader what you want them to do.
 Don't be afraid to ask a direct question or give instructions.
-Just adding the phrase "Get in touch with us today" to the end of blog posts will increase the number of people who contact your firm.

-Get the word out.
+Just adding the phrase "Get in touch with us today" to the end of blog posts will increase the number of people who contact you. - Get the word out.
 It's nice when readers find your content on their own, but that's not going to happen for the most part-at least, not right away.
 Whenever your law firm publishes a new piece of blog content, it should be shared through any and all of your firm's social media accounts.
 If possible, it should be shared several times over several days to get the most eyes on it.

-B. Buyer Persona Checklist
+Buyer Persona Checklist

 To create a credible buyer persona for your target audience, you can use the following focus areas and questions as a framework for your checklist.
-Depending on the area(s) of law that you or your firm deal with, some points may become more important than others.
+Depending on the focus of your business, some points may become more important than others.
 Use your best judgment to decide which will be most relevant for your specific situation.